-TinyMCE with its easy integration option, user-friendly UI and plethora of features including technical support, is a complete package.
+TinyMCE with its easy integration option, user-friendly UI and plethora of features, is a complete package.
 If you just want the most feature-rich WYSIWYG HTML editor open source and are okay with spending some money, TinyMCE is the way to go.
-Also, they offer a 1 month free trial for their Pro model which you can always check out!
+Also, they offer a one month free trial for their Pro model which you can always check out.

-Jodit is another fast and lightweight WYSIWYG editor which you can embed in your code and start editing your page.
-It is quite light at around 100 KB in size and it has been written completely in TypeScript, thus you don’t need any dependencies or libraries to run it.
+Jodit is another fast and lightweight WYSIWYG HTML editor open source editor that you can embed in your code and start editing your page.
+It is quite light at around 100 KB in size and has been written completely in TypeScript.
+That’s why you don’t need any dependencies or libraries to run it.

 - ACE editor out of the box

-Jodit provides you with the best of both worlds – easy visual WYSIWYG editing as well as adjusting through the raw code.
+Jodit offers the best of both the worlds – easy visual WYSIWYG editor as well as editing raw code.
 If you are someone who has at least some knowledge in HTML, Jodit might be the best option for you.

-Summernote is a super simple WYSIWYG editor built on jQuery and based on Bootstrap.
+Summernote is a super simple WYSIWYG editor open source built on jQuery and based on Bootstrap.
 Since it supports Bootstrap, you can use all the supported styles and themes on your editor from Bootswatch.

-The editor itself has a very clean and minimal UI and you can even edit out or add formatting options according to your need.
-With Summernote’s Air-mode, you can even hide the whole toolbar and edit your document on the fly which is really convenient.
-Along with all the basic formatting options, drag & drop, image copy/paste, it also automatically converts all images to base64, so you do not have to implement image handling at all.
+The WYSIWYG HTML editor open source itself has a very clean and minimal UI and you can even edit out or add formatting options according to your need.
+With Summernote’s Air-mode, you can hide the whole toolbar and edit your document on the fly.
+Convenient.
+It can also automatically convert all images to base64, so you do not have to do image handling at all.

-To me, the best part about Summernote is the hardworking team of developers behind it who are always listening to the community and adding in new changes e.g. support for plugins, a lite or vanilla version of Summernote which doesn’t require Bootstrap.
+To me, the best part about Summernote is the hardworking team of developers behind it who are always listening to the community and adding new features.
+Examples include support for plugins and a lite or vanilla version of Summernote which doesn’t require Bootstrap.

 - Air Mode for on the fly editing